LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 that have an exploitable structure, such that their implementation does not require that all stages be stored simultaneously.
-At present, this module supports explicit, adaptive "super-time-stepping (STS)" and "strong-stability-preserving (SSP)" methods. variety of "super-time-stepping (STS)" and "strong-stability-preserving (SSP)" methods.
+At present, this module supports explicit, adaptive "super-time-stepping (STS)" and "strong-stability-preserving (SSP)" methods.

 The LSRK time-stepping module in ARKODE currently supports IVP of the form :eq:`ARKODE_IVP_simple_explicit`, i.e., unlike the more general problem form :eq:`ARKODE_IMEX_IVP`, LSRKStep